AmbireTech/adex-protocol/components/validator-stack.md

 AdEx specific:

 * SetImpressionPrice: set the current price the advertiser is willing to pay per impression; also allows to set a per-publisher price

+Each message must be individually signed by the validator who's emitting it.

 @TODO describe validator stack events mempool: a sorted set, where `insert` and `find` work via a binary search, we pop items from the beginning (oldest first) to clean it up; each node should keep an internal ledger of who else from the validator set is online - if 1/3 or more is offline, stop showing the ad (stop participating in bidding);  also we should keep from who we observed which event, so that we can see if the events we didn't see were observed by the supermajority; also think of IP guarantees here, since it's the only thing preventing events from being just re-broadcasted; ANOTHER security measure is have the user sign the event for every validator separately